-Safety - Bicycle- and pede Safety - Bicycle- and pedestrian-related crashes involving children per year Baseline Data and method Strategies 314 (2008-2012 average) Bicycle and pedestrian crashes are recorded in the Safety, Analysis, Visualization and Exploration Resource (SAVER) dataset maintained by Iowa DOT. • Encourage each school district or individual school to complete a Safe Routes to School plan.
-Provide education for all road users on traffic law and bicyclists' rights.
+Safety - Bicycle- and pedestrian-related crashes involving children per year Baseline Data and method Strategies 314 (2008-2012 five-year Bicycle and pedestrian crashes are recorded in the Iowa Crash Analysis Tool (ICAT) dataset maintained by Iowa DOT. • Encourage each school district or individual school to complete a Safe Routes to School plan. average) Provide education for all road users on traffic law and bicyclists' rights.
 Incorporate bicycle and pedestrian safety into the Strategic Highway Safety Plan.
-Desired trend Decrease Incorporate bicycle safety-related education into training for new and experienced law enforcement officials. • Recommend legislation designed to protect all road users.
-Conduct safety audits of intersections that have a high number of bicycle and/or pedestrian crashes. • Provide traffic safety education for school-aged children.
-Provide adequate bicycle and pedestrian accommodations near schools.
+Desired trend Decrease • Incorporate bicycle safety-related education into training for new and experienced law enforcement officials. • Recommend legislation designed to protect all road users.
+Conduct safety audits of intersections that have a high number of bicycle and/or pedestrian crashes. • Provide traffic safety education for school-aged children. • Provide adequate bicycle and pedestrian accommodations near schools.